mmkobylin/tech_challenge/README.md

 Some minor stylistic choices have been dictated by my objective for accessibility, or else by the nature of the programming language I have used.
 In addition, original layout of scores had only '+' button.
 I decided to add '-' to make it more visiually symetrical, but also in case of an accidental click on '+' field.

+## Comments

+All the comments regarding code are line above an actual code.

 ## Limitations